 Don't assume that use of a standard or form contract eliminates the need for your lawyer's review.
 Even if a standard contract worked well in one instance, a change of circumstances, date, or party can change the whole equation.

-Get Professional Legal Help When Writing a Contract
+Get a Free Attorney Match When Writing a Contract

 It's not necessary to consult with an attorney every time you or your business enters into a contractual agreement, but sometimes it's crucial.
-If you need help drafing a particuarly complex or high-stakes contract, be sure to consult with a business and commercial law attorney near you.
+If you need help drafting a particularly complex or high-stakes contract, be sure to consult with a small business attorney near you.